Oklahoma Senate passes three controversial bills that would restrict access to abortions

 Sen. Carri Hicks, D-Oklahoma City, said the measure seeks to penalize physicians for performing a safe and legal procedure.

-Senate Minority Floor Leader Kay Floyd, D-Oklahoma City, said the measure was unconstitutional.
+Senate Minority Floor Leader Kay Floyd, D-Oklahoma City, said the measure is unconstitutional.

 “If there is anything that should be unconstitutional, it is killing babies in the womb,” said Sen. Shane Jett, R-Shawnee.